kct2020/goutpal-com-skeleventy/site/blog/whats-your-biggest-gout-concern/index.md

 ---
 ## Gout Concerns

 Currently, my biggest project is to improve my plans for helping you manage uric acid and gout.
 So I'm revamping the <a href="/9858/questions-for-gout-sufferers/">Gout Sufferer Questions section</a>.
-In particular, I'm focusing on practical steps to get your most relevant help from your doctor.
+In particular, I'm focusing on providing practical ways for you to get <b>relevant</b> advice from your doctor.

 To get started, you should select one concern from the list below.
 Later, you might add more than one concern.
 But for the best start, select whichever gout concern resonates with you the most.